Whats the big deal about interracial relationships?

 Racial Harmony Day 2007

-But somehow along the line, this has made each other more aware of their differences and ironically now, people would rather stick to their own.
+But somehow along the line, this seems to have backfired as it has made each other more aware of their differences and ironically now, people would rather stick to their own.
 Its odd as time ago, before the implementation of racial harmony day, we were already mixing around naturally, happily.

 For me, I believe that people should mix around with the people that they enjoy being with, rather than focusing on their skin difference.